 For this blog post, I want to focus on the “come” command.
 This command is one of the most unusual of all commands because it’s more than just an obedience command.
 “Sit”, “Stay”, “Lay”, “Heel” and many others are simply obedience commands that an English Golden Retriever can master after hours of repetition with distractions.
 Your white Golden Retriever is definitely doing great in these commands.
 “Come” is also an obedience command, but it’s a little more than that.
 We do train “Come” by using the word “Come” and an open palm tap to the chest.
-If you watch our YouTube videos you can see many videos of our pups listening to Cara or Kim or Nikki very attentively.
+If you watch our YouTube videos you can see many videos of our pups listening to Kim or Nikki or Chelsea very attentively.
 What you don’t see is the relationship that we have built with your Golden Retriever.
 More than likely your Golden Retriever won’t “come” as easily and readily to you as they are coming to our trainers right now.
 Why?
-Because you haven’t built the relationship up with your pup.
+Because you haven’t yet built up the relationship with your pup.
 That takes time and trust.
 As you spend time with your pup and love on your pup, they will develop the desire to be with you.
 As you consistently reward your pup and reprimand your pup, your pup will develop trust in you.
 If you “fly off the handle” for no good reason or show lack of concern for your pup, or let your pup “get away with murder” then you will lose that respect and love that’s necessary for a consistent “come”.

 Training Tips on Building a Relationship With Your New Puppy

 First, spend at least a week without any structured obedience training so that you can first develop a loving relationship with your pup.
 Spend time with them and do not over correct them.
 Do your best not to correct them at all.
 The first week is always difficult because they are away from everything they know and are used to.
 The sights, the sounds and especially the smells are all different.
 Use this time just to have your pup get comfortable with you and learn to love and trust you.